Changefeed Examples

 Note:

-Because core changefeeds return results differently than other SQL statements, they require a dedicated database connection with specific settings around result buffering.
-In normal operation, CockroachDB improves performance by buffering results server-side before returning them to a client; however, result buffering is automatically turned off for core changefeeds.
-Core changefeeds also have different cancellation behavior than other queries: they can only be canceled by closing the underlying connection or issuing a CANCEL QUERY statement on a separate connection.
+Because basic changefeeds return results differently than other SQL statements, they require a dedicated database connection with specific settings around result buffering.
+In normal operation, CockroachDB improves performance by buffering results server-side before returning them to a client; however, result buffering is automatically turned off for basic changefeeds. basic changefeeds also have different cancellation behavior than other queries: they can only be canceled by closing the underlying connection or issuing a CANCEL QUERY statement on a separate connection.
 Combined, these attributes of changefeeds mean that applications should explicitly create dedicated connections to consume changefeed data, instead of using a connection pool as most client drivers do by default.

 Note:

 To determine how wide the columns need to be, the default table display format in cockroach sql buffers the results it receives from the server before printing them to the console.
-When consuming core changefeed data using cockroach sql, it's important to use a display format like csv that does not buffer its results.
+When consuming basic changefeed data using cockroach sql, it's important to use a display format like csv that does not buffer its results.
 To set the display format, use the --format=csv flag when starting the built-in SQL client, or set the \set display_format=csv option once the SQL client is open.

 3. Enable the kv.rangefeed.enabled cluster setting: